cython/cython/docs/src/userguide/source_files_and_compilation.rst

     this may help or hurt performance.
 A simple suite of benchmarks can be found in ``Demos/overflow_perf.pyx``.
 Default is True.

+``threadsafe_reference_counting`` (True / False)
+    If set to true then reference counting of Python objects is thread-safe which may be slightly slower.
+This setting only makes a significant difference to Python 3.13+ free-threading builds - if you are not using this build then thread-safety is assured by the Global Interpreter Lock and the code that Cython generates is close to identical.
+Default is True.
+Note that thread-safety is currently a work-in-progress.

 ``embedsignature`` (True / False)
     If set to True, Cython will embed a textual copy of the call signature in the docstring of all Python visible functions and